The Grand Lodge

 The Grand Lodge of Virginia was established in 1778 when nine lodges banded together to form what is known today as the Grand Lodge of Ancient, Free & Accepted Masons of Virginia.
 It is not known how long these Lodges had been functioning prior to 1778; however, we do know that those Lodges were chartered by the Grand Lodges of England, Ireland, and Scotland.

-The Grand Lodge of Virginia consists of over 300 Masonic Lodges with over 34,000 members throughout the Commonwealth of Virginia.
+The Grand Lodge of Virginia consists of over 270 Masonic Lodges with over 26,000 members throughout the Commonwealth of Virginia.
 Freemasonry is a worldwide Fraternity of more than 4.7 million members.
-Many of our nations’s founding fathers were Masons, including thirteen signers of the Constitution.
-Fourteen U.S. Presidents beginning with George Washington who was a Virginia Mason, as were James Monroe, and William McKinley.
+Many of our nation's founding fathers were Masons, including thirteen signers of the Constitution.
+Fourteen U.S. Presidents beginning with George Washington who was a Virginia Mason, as were James Monroe and William McKinley.
 Freemasons are from diverse religious, professional and political backgrounds.